Akshara26/CrimeCast/README.md

 ## 📌 Project Overview

-CrimeCast investigates whether weather conditions — particularly temperature and snowfall — can predict daily crime rates in Minneapolis.
+CrimeCast investigates whether weather conditions, particularly temperature and snowfall, can predict daily crime rates in Minneapolis.
 Using real-world crime and weather datasets, this project combines data engineering, exploratory data analysis, statistical hypothesis testing, and machine learning to uncover patterns that matter.

 > **Key Finding:** Temperature is the single strongest predictor of daily crime, accounting for over 60% of feature importance in a Random Forest model, and explaining 48% of variance in daily crime counts (R² = 0.484).